Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Traveling always brings on exciting adventures.
-Oftentimes, you’ll want to bring back novelties and stuff that you’ve found or purchased during your travels.
-The question of whether or not you can bring back items such as rocks on planes is a question that is asked more often than one may think.
-Rocks are one of the most popular items that people will either pick up or purchase from places across the globe, but carrying them back on a plane may be trickier than you think.
+You’ll often want to bring back novelties and stuff you’ve found or purchased during your travels.
+Whether you can bring back items such as rocks on planes is a question that is asked more often than not.

-Understanding that you can bring rocks on the plane can alleviate the stress you may have been having as you were busy packing from your trips in the Middle East, Europe, or parts of Africa.
-It is also important to understand that there can be a few things to consider when you are packing away those massive (or tiny) rocks in your luggage as well.
+Understanding that you can bring rocks on the plane can alleviate the stress you may have been having as you pack from your trips to the Middle East, Europe, or parts of Africa.

 Bringing Rocks Onto The Airplane

-Even though the TSA does allow you to bring rocks onto the airplane does not mean that you should go loose with your rock finding.
+Even though the TSA allows you to bring rocks onto the airplane, it does not mean you should go loose with your rock finding.

-As much as it is okay to bring them, it is still important to understand the other factors that are taken into consideration when traveling.
+As much as it is okay to bring them, it is still important to understand the other factors that are considered when traveling.

 This includes the following: